1. Want your house to smell like Christmas? Here’s an easy way to do it on your stove top.

 Just wrap potatoes in aluminum foil and place them in a Crock-Pot.
 Cook them on low for about 8 hours, and when you come back home from work, they will be done!
 It’s also an easy way to bring baked potatoes to a holiday potluck party.

 3. Making mashed potatoes or fries?
 Use an apple slicer to quickly cut up potatoes.

 You easily make mashed potatoes for everyone now.

 4. More potato tricks for you: If you accidently put too much salt in a recipe, putting a slice of raw, peeled potato will soak up the extra salt.

 5. Brrr, baby it’s cold out!
 Nothing says the holidays like some warm soup.
 But who has time to make it for a whole party?

 It doesn’t have to be time consuming!
 Make mini grilled cheeses and soup.
 Cut grilled cheese sandwiches into 8ths and serve your favorite soup in tiny cups.
-We recommend Campbell’s Go™ creamy red pepper with smoked gouda for some extra cheesy goodness.
-It comes in a pouch, so all you have to do is warm and serve.

 6. Let’s talk about holiday leftovers.
 What should I do with all that Thanksgiving turkey?
 You have options.
 How about turkey stuffing rollups?